-The class teacher is regularly available to discuss your child's progress or any concerns you may have and to share information about what is working well at home and school so similar strategies can be used.
-The SENDCo is also available to meet with you to discuss your child's progress or any concerns/worries you may have.
+Your child's class teacher is regularly available to discuss your child's progress or any concerns you may have and to share information about what is working well at home and school so similar strategies can be used.
+The SENDCo's are also available to meet with you to discuss your child's progress or any concerns you may have.
 All information from outside professionals will be communicated to you directly, or where this is not possible, in a report.
-A home/school contact book may be used to support communication with you, when this has been agreed to be useful for you and your child.
-The SENDCo may also signpost parents of pupils with SEND to the Local Authority where specific advice, guidance and support may be required.
+A home / school contact book may be used to support communication with you, when this has been agreed to be useful for you and your child.
+The SENDCo's may also signpost parents / carers of children with SEND to the Local Authority where specific advice, guidance and support may be required.

-If an assessment or referral indicates that a pupil has additional learning needs the parents and the pupil will always be consulted with regards to future provision.
-Parents are invited to attend meetings with external agencies regarding their child and are kept up to date and consulted on any points of action drawn up in regard to the provision for their child.
+If an assessment or referral indicates that a child has additional learning needs the parents /carers and the child will always be consulted with regards to future provision.Parents / carers are invited to attend meetings with external agencies regarding their child and are kept up to date and consulted on any points of action drawn up regarding the provision for their child.